Skip to content

 • Who in your medical team should be contacted in case of an emergency

-• If your breathing could be difficult to manage in an emergency, what different ways you can be helped – so that you understand them and feel OK about them.
+• If your breathing might be hard to manage in an emergency, what are the best ways to manage this?
+You should understand them and feel OK about them

-• If you have any difficulties moving your neck and jaw, what these are so that any medical team helping you in an emergency knows what positions may be difficult for you
+• If you have any difficulties moving your neck and jaw, what these are.
+This is so that any medical team helping you in an emergency knows what positions may be difficult for you

 • What food and fluids you have, how you have them and how often you should have them during any illness